Azure/osdu-infrastructure/infra/templates/osdu-r2-resources/README.md

 ** This is future AKS work but required.
 Ensure the names of files uploaded have the exact names listed which will require renaming the .ssh key information created by the script.

+- We need to get the code into the __osdu-infrastructure__ project.
+One way is to update the synchronisation script above to deal with this.
+Instead, here we just import this gito repo into the empty __osdu_infrasctructure__ using ADO.

 - Add a Pipeline __osdu-infrastructure__ -->  `azure-pipelines.yml` and execute it.

-- Once Infrastructure is deployed grant admin_consent to the Service Principal
+- Once Infrastructure is deployed grant admin_consent to the Service Principal.

 > Review the Readme for the [template](https://github.com/Azure/osdu-infrastructure/blob/master/infra/templates/osdu-r2-resources/README.md) as necessary.